Arnethegreat/yoshisisland-practice-hack/README.md

 ### Savestates
 Save your current state while in a level.

 Normal (fast) load: works while in the same level as the savestate.
+Restores changes made to terrain.
+Certain tiles such as sand may appear visually incorrect, but should still be functional.
 Full load: re-loads the room, regenerates all terrain.
 This can be toggled to the opposite in menu.

 Loading can be done from anywhere (but not always guaranteed to work).